 Many new Unitron hearing aids are compatible with Phonak's Roger wireless accessories.

-Remote Plus and uControl smartphone apps
+Remote Plus smartphone app

-Available for both Apple and Android devices, the Remote Plus App is compatible with Blu and Discover Next products.
+Available for both Apple and Android devices, the Remote Plus App is compatible with Vivante, Blu and Discover Next products.
 It allows for simple adjustments such as volume and program changes but also allows feature adjustments but will vary by the platform.
 For example, you can adjust “comfort” and “clarity”, rate your satisfaction with the hearing aids and even access remote care from your hearing care provider.

 Charging stations for lithium-ion batteries